SiddeshPatil2898/Digital-Marketing/README.md

 11. Visualize the user-item matrix heatmap.
 12. Visualize the item-item matrix heatmap.
 Note: Make sure to have the required dependencies installed, such as pandas, sklearn, tensorflow, matplotlib, seaborn, and numpy.
-Feel free to modify and adapt the code to fit your specific use case.